Niche Selection and Market Research: Finding Your Corner of YouTube

 2025-12-25 • 7 min read

 "The riches are in the niches."
 It's a cliché because it's true.
 Generalist channels rarely survive in the modern YouTube landscape.
 To grow, you must mean something specific to a specific group of people.
-After analyzing 10,000 channels, we found that channels with a clearly defined niche grow 2-3x faster in their first year than variety channels.
+Channels with clearly defined niches consistently outgrow variety channels in their early years — because the algorithm knows exactly who to show the content to, and viewers feel like the channel was made specifically for them.

 The Niche Selection Framework